 It's really important to make sure your chicken is fully cooked before consuming it, so we highly recommend using a meat thermometer to be sure.

-Chicken should always be cooked to a minimum temperature of 165°F.
+Chicken should always be cooked to a minimum internal temperature of 165°F.

 If you don't have a thermometer, make sure the chicken is completely white with no pink, and when stabbed with a fork, there is a little pushback.
 The juices should run completely clear.